Dataset pages are a quick and easy way to provide datasets for your customers or users of Google Cloud to use.

 To add search metadata and keywords for search engine optimization, edit the Solution Metadata.

-To add general information about your solution, such as a description and logo, edit the Solution Details.
+To add general information about your product, such as a description and logo, edit the Solution Details.
 As you modify content on the right, you can see a live preview on the left.

 To add information about support that users can get while using your dataset, edit Documentation & Support.

-To preview your solution from a user's perspective, click Preview & test solution.
+To preview your product from a user's perspective, click Preview & test solution.
 To exit the preview, click the Back button on the top-left.

-When you are ready to submit your solution, click Submit for review.
+When you are ready to submit your product, click Submit for review.
 Your Partner Engineer reviews the listing within three business days, and provides feedback or questions over email.

 Frequently Asked Questions

-How do I update my solution content or solution image?
+How do I update my product's content or solution image?

 Answer: Use the Partner Portal.
 Edit your solution, update the content or solution image, and submit the solution.